YouGoDevs/Sexy-UI/README.md

 ## CodeSandbox Templates

-Currenty Building out accessible templates for rapid usage and testing with CodeSandbox and CodePen.
+Currenty building out accessible templates for rapid usage and testing with CodeSandbox and CodePen.

 ## Contributing